saty00/Moodify/moodify-v2.1.2/README.md

 ---

-## Why this exists (the honest version)
+## Why this exists

 Moodify started life as a Spotify-API project — describe a mood, the model maps it onto Spotify's `energy` / `valence` / `danceability` / `tempo` features, the `/recommendations` endpoint hands back tracks, you save the playlist directly to your account.

-Two things broke that plan, both outside my control:
+The first version of Moodify was built directly on top of the Spotify Web API...
+It worked, and around 50 people tried it through the beta.

-1. **November 27, 2024.** Spotify deprecated `/v1/recommendations`, `/v1/audio-features`, `/v1/audio-analysis`, related-artists, and featured-playlists for all newly-created applications.
-The endpoints my whole pitch depended on returned 404 for any app created after that date. ([Spotify announcement](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api))
+ Spotify caps Development Mode apps at 25 simultaneous users via a manual email allowlist.
+To get 50 people through, I was rotating beta testers in and out of the dashboard every few days, removing the ones who'd given feedback and adding the next batch on the waitlist.
+Tedious, but it worked.

-2. **February 11, 2026.** Spotify cut Development Mode from 25 users to 5 users per app and made Extended Quota Mode organizations-only with a 250,000 MAU minimum.
-Solo developers and student projects can no longer scale beyond 5 beta testers, period. ([Spotify announcement](https://developer.spotify.com/blog/2026-02-06-update-on-developer-access-and-platform-security))
+**February 11, 2026.** Spotify cut Development Mode from 25 users to 5 users per app...
+The rotation trick I was using to serve 50 people through a 25-user slot becomes meaningless at 5: there's no realistic way to give a real beta cohort access, even temporarily.
+Solo developers and student projects are structurally locked out. ([Spotify announcement](https://developer.spotify.com/blog/2026-02-06-update-on-developer-access-and-platform-security))

 So Moodify pivoted.
 The current architecture: